Search

 Parameter tuning

-Your Varnish instance has been pre-configured with the default settings, which suits most Varnish users.
-We advise you to have a look and update the configuration according to your needs.
+The default settings of your Varnish instance suit most Varnish users, but we advise you to have a look and update the configuration according to your needs.

-To look at the system parameters run this command:
+To look at system parameters, run this command:

 sudo systemctl cat varnish.service

-To change the runtime options, run the following command on your Varnish instance:
+To change runtime options, input the following command on your Varnish instance:

 sudo systemctl edit varnish.service